 Supercedes: This bulletin is being revised to add models and model years.
 Please discard Corporate Bulletin Number 02-01-39-007A (Section 01 - HVAC).

 Related Ref Number(s): 02-01-39-007, 02-01-39-007A, 02-01-39-007B

-Now they also had a TSB on Parasitic drain - I put that here so I wouldn't lose it and for your info.
-But before we do that load test let's look at a couple of other things.
+Now they also had a TSB on Parasitic drain, I put that here so I would not lose it, and for your information, but before we do that load test let's look at a couple of other things.

 Battery Parasitic Drain

 Reference Number(s): 02-06-03-010A, Date of Issue: July 02, 2004

 Affected Model(s): 2005 and Prior Passenger Cars and Trucks; 2003-2005 HUMMER H2; 2003-2005 Isuzu Light Duty Trucks